theadamrippon/WindowsDualsenseUnreal/README.md

 # Windows Dualsense for Unreal Engine version 5.2 ~ 5.5

-### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions 5.3, 5.4, and 5.5 for Windows platforms.
+### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions  5.2 ~ 5.5, for Windows platforms.
 No configuration needed**

 ### The controller's customization commands, such as vibration, haptic feedback, and LEDs, can be implemented directly via C++ or Blueprints.
 Below, we provide examples of both implementations.